 APPOINTMENT & INFORMATION HOTLINE

 CAA will now assist all Home Energy Assistance Program (HEAP) and Percentage of Income Payment Program (PIPP) customers by appointment only.
-Call 513.569.1850 for more information and to schedule an appointment.
+For online appointment scheduling, visit capappointments.com or call 513.569.1850 for more information or to schedule an appointment.

 PLEASE NOTE: If you are applying on an applicant's behalf, a notarized statement or power of attorney statement must be presented at that time.